 Disclaimer: If you don't have a vested interest in making cycling pee-stops for women easier, please look away now.

-Bib shorts are great, aren’t they?
+Bib shorts and tights are great, aren’t they?
 If you’re a fan, you’ll be familiar with the comfort of having your shorts held in place by comfy straps rather than an annoying waist-band.
+In the winter, they help to keep drafts out.

 That is, until nature calls.

 For female cyclists, a mid-ride pee stop can be a logistical nightmare.
-The pros may be well-versed in the art of the discreet tinkle, but for the majority, any attempt to copy the likes of Marijn de Vries is likely to result in an embarrassing mess.
+The pros may be well-versed in the art of the discreet tinkle, but for the majority, any attempt to copy the sneaky 'down-the-shorts-leg' method is likely to result in an embarrassing mess.

 Where ‘natural breaks’ are concerned, women have historically been at a disadvantage.